rocjs/roc/README.md

 ## At a glance
 Roc provides a __cli__ for managing development, building and runtime configuration.
 It also boasts an architecture that sweeps complexity of __npm library compositions__ away from your application.

 - Orchestration complexity moved away from your applications or components
 - Application code is exactly that; not __boilerplate__ or __glue__-like operations
 - Consistent configuration and runtime management

-Several opinionated packages exist that can save a lot of time if aligned with your preferences, for example providing [Webpack](https://github.com/webpack), [Babel](https://babeljs.io/) and [React](http://facebook.github.io/react/) ready to be used.
+Several opinionated packages and plugins exist that can save a lot of time if aligned with your preferences, for example providing [Webpack](https://github.com/webpack), [Babel](https://babeljs.io/) and [React](http://facebook.github.io/react/) ready to be used.

 ## Introduction
 Development toolkit that makes it easier to create web applications and components without the boilerplate fragmentation and complex setup processes.
 It does this in a modular and extendable way.